IntegralEquations/Inti.jl/docs/src/tutorials/geo_and_meshes.md

 ```

 You can filter entities satisfying a certain condition, e.g., entities of a
-given dimension of containing a certain label, in order to construct a domain:
+given dimension or containing a certain label, in order to construct a domain:

 ```@example geo-and-meshes
 filter = e -> Inti.geometric_dimension(e) == 3